asenetcky-r-pkgs/squeal/README.md

 [![R-CMD-check](https://github.com/asenetcky-r-pkgs/squeal/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/asenetcky-r-pkgs/squeal/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`squeal` makes working with the DPH SQL servers a breeze.
-There are basic functions for the most common tasks and domain-specific wrappers that make working with `DPH_ODP`, various facts and dimensions easier, faster to program and safer to execute.
+`squeal` makes working with the SQL servers a breeze.
+There are basic functions for the most common tasks easier and faster to program and safer to execute. `squeal` is primarily meant to serve as a template for internal/private packages where it is a base to layer wrapper functions with pre-filled arguments for ease of use and standardizing SQL einteractions across a team.

 ## Installation